Felly Bull

 Ingredients

-• 1kg piece of brisket
+• 1kg piece of brisket, string removed

 • salt and freshly ground black pepper